 On the Wall Street of the 1980s, Bud Fox (Charlie Sheen) is a stockbroker full of ambition, doing whatever he can to make his way to the top.
 Admiring the power of the unsparing corporate raider Gordon Gekko (Michael Douglas), Fox entices Gekko into mentoring him by providing insider trading.
 As Fox becomes embroiled in greed and underhanded schemes, his decisions eventually threaten the livelihood of his scrupulous father (Martin Sheen).
 Faced with this dilemma, Fox questions his loyalties.

-An outstanding cast with excellent dialogue and direction, Wall Street is sensational film.
-One of my favourite films.
+An outstanding cast with excellent dialogue and direction, Wall Street is a superb film.
+One of my favourite movies.
 A must see for Oliver Stone fans.

 Rating: 5/5 Stars